diogosoares22/ada-fix-it/index.md

 ### Year 2017: The early actions

 After the defeat of Clinton in 2016 elections, Trump was inaugurated as the 45th president of the United States on January 20, 2017.
+How his early actions influenced the mediatic interest on his character ?
+Let's have a look at the timeseries.

 <iframe src="both_timeseries_2017.html" width="100%" height="500" style="border:1px solid black;">  </iframe>